 What you can do

-If you already wear glasses, bring them with you to your appointment.
-Your doctor has a device that tells him or her what type of prescription you have now.
+If you already wear glasses, bring them to your appointment.
+Your doctor has a device that can determine what type of prescription you have.
 If you wear contacts, bring an empty contact lens box from each type of contact you use.

-List any symptoms you're experiencing, such as trouble reading up close or difficulty with night driving.
+Tell your doctor about symptoms you have, such as trouble reading up close or difficulty with night driving, and when they began.

 List questions to ask your doctor.